 - Have information about the value and activity of your assets or business

-- Use negotiation and mediation to keep your private business from becoming
+- Use negotiation and mediation to keep your private business from becoming public record

 - Avoid moving money or assets without your lawyer’s advice